hardcamls/zprize/msm-implementation-details.md

 ## IO Transformation Blocks

-The memory access blocks reads / writes an AXI Stream with a bus width of 512-bits.
+The memory access blocks read / write AXI streams with a bus width of 512-bits.
 We have some IO transformation blocks to reshape the stream into the appropriate data format.

-The `merge_axi_stream` block converts the 512-bit axi stream into a stream of scalars and affine points and aligns the streams of scalar and affine point to be available at same clock cycle on the output.
+The `merge_axi_stream` block converts the 512-bit AXI stream into a stream of scalars and affine points and aligns the streams to be available at same clock cycle.

 The `msm_result_to_host` block does a similar alignment on the bucket sum output to be written back to the host.

 ## Engineering to Improve Performance

-### Targetting a High Frequency
+### Targeting a High Frequency

 At realistic frequencies, our design is compute bound, rather than memory bound.
 So increasing frequency directly results in a faster MSM.

 The vitis linker config file allows us to easily specify a target frequency to compile our design at.
-This makes it very convenient to experiment with targetting various clock frequencies with a simple config file change.
+This makes it very convenient to experiment with targeting various clock frequencies with a simple config file change.

 Another nice feature of the Vitis is that it automatically downclocks the design when it fails to meet timing closure.
 This allows us to experiment